 - Portalets: Pre/Post Race & along the course

 - Event alert system notifications at the pre-race area & water stations along the course.
 More…

 - Injured runners – injured runners will be transported either to the Medical Unit at the finish line or Hartford Hospital (emergency phone: 860-545-5000).
 All runners are asked to help by reporting injuries or downed runners to fluid station personnel or route monitors along the course.

-Pace leaders are a free service available to help athletes achieve their goal times.
+Learn more about ProHealth Physicians Pace Teams, a free service available to help athletes achieve their goal times.
+More…

 DIVISIONS AND AWARDS

 This event is timed by Granite State Race Services and uses the B-Tag timing system (timing chip is attached to the back of the race bib).
 Please wear the race bib on the front of the shirt.

 - Male Age Group – 16-19, and 5-year age groups from 20-80+